SANUSq: Liposomal Vitamin D3+K2 (MK7) - 60ml

 - Strengthens immunity

 - Delivered through liposomes for enhanced bioavailability

-Vitamin D helps in the absorption of calcium and phosphorus – playing an important role in keeping bones healthy.
-However, functions of the sunshine vitamin are no longer restricted to calcium absorption and bone formation.
+Vitamin D helps in the absorption of calcium and phosphorus – playing an important role in keeping bones and muscles healthy.
+However, functions of the sunshine vitamin are not restricted to calcium absorption and bone formation.
 Research shows that vitamin D:

-- Helps in proper functioning of almost all the tissues and organs including the brain, heart, muscles, endocrine glands, and immune system
+- Helps in proper functioning of almost all the tissues and organs including the brain, skeletal system, heart, muscles, endocrine glands, and immune system

 - Prevents osteoporosis

 - Improves chronic pain and fatigue symptoms associated with fibromyalgia

 Poor vitamin D levels increase cardiovascular risk factors such as high blood pressure, vascular stiffness, inflammation, higher calcium stores in coronary artery, insulin resistance and diabetes.
 [1-2] Your risk of heart disease increases significantly if you have a vitamin D deficiency.
 Vitamin D helps to: